 Editing instructions for CID 25022

-An HE AP sends a Trigger frame to initiate OFDMA or MU-MIMO transmissions in the uplink direction or a frame containing a TRS Control subfield to initiate OFDMA transmissions in the uplink direction.
+An HE AP sends a Trigger frame to initiate UL MU operation using UL OFDMA or UL MU-MIMO transmissions in the uplink direction or a frame containing a TRS Control subfield to initiate UL OFDMA.
 The frame initiating these transmissions in the uplink direction is a triggering frame.
-The triggering frame identifies non-AP STAs participating in the UL MU transmissions and assigns RUs and/or spatial streams to these STAs.
+The triggering frame identifies non-AP STAs participating in UL MU operation and assigns RUs and/or spatial streams to these STAs.
 Multi-STA BlockAck frames can be used by the AP to acknowledge the frames transmitted by multiple non-AP STAs.
 The scheduling of these Trigger frames can be set up between a non-AP STA and the AP using TWT operation to save power and reduce collisions.(#25126, #25068)

 Proposed resolution